SebastianZaha/backbone-prototypejs/README.md

 Backbone Prototype.js is an adapter for using Backbone with the Prototype.js framework.
-The basic idea behind it is to use the jQuery API as a wrapper to Prototype calls to allow us to seamlessly use Backbone.js without changing its internals.
+The basic idea behind it is to use a jQuery-like API as a wrapper to Prototype calls to allow us to seamlessly use Backbone.js without changing its internals.

 **Idea, documentation, code structure and implementation are simply a modified version of the excelent mootools adapter (https://github.com/inkling/backbone-mootools).**